thingsboard/thingsboard.github.io/docs/devices-library/alpon-x4.md

 ---
-layout: devices-library-article
+layout: docwithnav
-title: How to connect ALPON X4 Edge Computer to ThingsBoard?
+title: "How to connect ALPON X4 Edge Computer to ThingsBoard?"
-category: Other devices
-connectivity: WIFI, Bluetooth, LTE, Ethernet
-vendor: Sixfab
-hasIntegrationDeviceConfiguration: true
-deviceImageFileName: sixfab-alpon-x4.jpg
+redirect_to: "/devices-library/ce/alpon-x4/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html %}
-{% include /docs/devices-library/guides/alpon-x4.md %}